Find out how can you help your business to be one of the survivors against emergencies.

 Project Griffin and Project Argus are your opportunities to become involved in an exciting development in community safety in Nottingham city centre.

-Nottingham City Centre Emergency Plan
+Nottingham City Centre Emergency Planning Guide for Businesses

 A major disaster or emergency can come in many forms and may affect Nottingham city centre at any time.
 It is essential that we all plan ahead and minimise the risks to the people and businesses that make up the heart of the city.
 It is essential that businesses consider both business continuity and emergency planning.
 Nottingham City Council (with the help of the City Centre Emergency Planning Group, CCEPG) has written a guide to help businesses.
 Please click on the link below to access the guide.

 The risks we all face